Over Thirty Years of Software Innovation...

 How can I limit the number of TN3270 Plus Sessions?

-By default, TN3270 Plus allows 9 sessions (99 sessions in 2.4 and above).
+By default, TN3270 Plus allows 99 sessions.
 You can reduce the number of sessions by adding the following DWORD registry entry:

 HKEY_CURRENT_USER\Software\SDI\TN3270 Plus\Configuration\MaximumSessions